(Updated August 2023)

 Scope and Definitions

-This Policy applies to discrimination, including harassment, based on an applicant’s, employee’s, or student’s protected characteristics.
+This Policy applies to discrimination, including harassment, based on a student’s protected characteristics.
 This Policy does not cover misconduct committed by third parties (including parties who are not current students, faculty, or staff).
-Where a respondent is a third party, contact Campus Safety, the Dean of Students Office, or the Dean of Diversity and Inclusion / Chief Diversity Officer.
-Please note that this Policy does not apply to complaints of sexual misconduct, including sexual harassment.
-For any complaints alleging sexual misconduct, including sexual harassment, see the Sexual Misconduct Policy.
+Where a respondent is a third party, contact Campus Safety, the Dean of Students Office, the Office of Intercultural Affairs or a Chief Diversity Officer.
+Please note that this Policy does not apply to complaints of Title IX violations or Gender-Based Misconduct, including sexual harassment.
+For any complaints alleging a Title IX violation or Gender-Based Misconduct, including sexual harassment, see the Title IX Policy and/or Gender-based Misconduct Policy.

-- Singling out or targeting an individual for different or less favorable treatment (e.g., more severe discipline, lower salary increase) because of their protected characteristic.
+- Singling out or targeting an individual for different or less favorable treatment (e.g., more severe discipline, lower salary increase) because of their protected characteristics.

 - Failing or refusing to hire or admit an individual because of their protected characteristic.